dev-cyw/SusLocke/README.md

 - Full Hm compatablity
 - Remove impossible evos
 - Change starter to something Sus
+### Starting Route
+- Get Ralts from the pokemon professor
+- Make your way to Route 31 and get a bellsprout
+- Go to the Pokemon Centre and get the Slugma Egg
+- Get the old rod and catch Magikarp
+- Beat the first Gym
+## Pokemon
 ### Encounters (HgSs)
 | Pokemon      | Route/Area | Extra Info     |
 | :---        |    :----:   |          ---: |